 fabulous in its detailing of the history of the Stone House Farm and Tavern.
-When I first moved to Wenonah, I was surprised and confused by the iuxtaposition of this structure and its date of construction (1763).
+When I first moved to Wenonah, I was surprised and confused by the juxtaposition of this structure and its date of construction (1763).
 Since then, I have become better versed in its background as well as the history of Wenonah and the surrounding area.
-The history of the Stone House is reflective of the dynamics of transportation over the for their most interesting presentation at our February meeting.
+The history of the Stone House is reflective of the dynamics of transportation over the years.
+Stage coaches and shallops for shipping goods and people were giving way to railroads just as Wenonah was being "born."